-I was shy, and I stepped forward to my Voice as a fierce advocate to connect with students, faculty, administration.
+I was shy, and I stepped forward to my Voice as a fierce advocate connecting with students, faculty, and administration.
 I discovered that what I’d done my entire life in every job – listen so people felt heard, & speak to where we connect – could serve a greater good.
-I learned the power of a Vision when I left that first marriage, and that knowing propelled me forward to meet this far bigger Vision, even as I heard “Impossible” again & again.
+I learned the power of a Vision when I left that first marriage, and that knowing propelled me forward to meet this far bigger Vision, even as I heard again & again it was impossible.